laurapacis/100-days-of-code/log.md

 **Thoughts:**: I literally need more hours in the day!
 I am starting to doubt if it is a good idea to learn TypeScript and ReactNative at the same time for the final project..

 **Link to work**: Nothing to link

+### Day 24: March 30, 2021

+**Today's Progress**: More data modelling practice: creating relationship by referencing (Ref) MongoDB documents i.e. outsourcing related documents to own collections

+**Thoughts:**: I feel like I don't have any thoughts at all after today.. braindead.

+**Link to work**: Nothing to link